-The original posting should be posted by Saturday, 11:59pm of that week.
-The responses to other classmates should be posted by Monday, 11:59pm of the following week.
+The original posting should be posted by Monday, 11:59pm.
+The responses to other classmates should be posted by Tuesday, 11:59pm of that week.
 Your participation score for a given week will be based on the timelessness, the quality of your postings to that discussion, and interactivity.
 You will find a detailed rubric on Blackboard.